Blog & Company News

 However, Samsung shouldn’t be dismissed just yet as 20 percent of IT service professionals prefer the device and OnForce says it’s only building momentum.
 According to the study, both Apple and Samsung can “expect to see a slight increase in market share, rising to 38 percent and 23 percent, respectively.”

 The study comes after an article released by CNet

 stated that the Samsung Electronics’ Galaxy 3S surpassed the iPhone 4S as the top-selling U.S. smartphone in August.

 Canaccord Genuity analyst T. Michael Walkley told CNet

 , “We believe this is the first month since the iPhone 4S launched in October 2011 that it was not the top-selling smartphone in the U.S. market.”

 With the recent patent infringement ruling against Samsung, however, OnForce says that it could have an impact on the company’s growth and adoption.

 “We’ve seen a steady increase in Android usage amongst our community over the past year, but that could change quickly with new hardware and software developments on the horizon for Apple, and the majority of IT service technicians indicating that their next mobile device will be an Apple device,” said Cannone.

 Cannone adds, “Regardless, we’ve seen huge demand for our recently launched Android application, which is running on 247 distinct hardware/OS version combinations – further demonstrating the incredible variety of Android devices.”

-The OnForce app for Android helps IT and CE service professionals find quality service work without spending on sales and marketing.
+for Android helps IT and CE service professionals find quality service work without spending on sales and marketing.
 The company’s first native app can be found on Google Play with a 3.8 rating.